Rei I: Plot

 The episode opens with a flashback to twenty-two days before.
 Rei Ayanami, the pilot of a giant mecha named Evangelion, is subjected with her Unit 00 to a test by operatives of the special agency Nerv.
 During the test, Eva-00 malfunctions, smashing the walls and windows of the room before eventually coming to a stop.
 Rei's cockpit is ejected during the emergency; Gendo Ikari, commander of Nerv, runs to open the cabin to make sure of Rei's status.
 The pilot, though injured, is still alive and conscious, while Gendo burns his palm and drops and damages his glasses.

-In the present, Shinji Ikari, pilot of Unit 01, notices that Rei is always alone at school but appears to have a good rapport with his father Gendo, who instead is cold towards him.
+In the present, Shinji Ikari, pilot of Unit 01, notices that Rei is always alone at school but appears to have a good relationship with his father Gendo, who instead is cold towards him.
 Shinji is tasked with delivering the new Nerv ID card to Rei and heads to her apartment.
-Finding the door unlocked and open, the boy enters, and happens upon his father's damaged old glasses, which Rei is storing on her nightstand as a keepsake.
-Being distracted by the glasses, Shinji is taken by surprise when he accidentally bumps into a naked Rei, who just had a shower, and ends up tripping and landing on top of her in a fit of panic.
-Rei does not flinch at the awkwardness of the situation, and proceeds to stoically ignore her colleague as he frantically tries to apologize and explain himself.
+Finding the door unlocked and open, the boy enters and happens upon his father's damaged old glasses, which Rei is storing on her nightstand as a keepsake.
+Being distracted by the glasses, Shinji is taken by surprise when he accidentally bumps into a naked Rei, and ends up tripping and landing on top of her in a fit of panic.
+Rei does not flinch at the awkwardness of the situation and proceeds to stoically ignore her colleague and put her underwear on as he frantically tries to apologize and explain himself.
 Rei is later subjected to a new test with Eva-00, which is interrupted by an attack by a new enemy, the fifth Angel Ramiel.
-Shinji exits with Eva-01 to intercept the Angel, who fires a particle cannon hitting the mecha's chest.
+Shinji exits with Eva-01 to intercept the Angel, who fires a particle cannon, hitting the mecha's chest.
 Shinji screams in pain as Eva-01's chest begins to melt from the heat.